radmarion/Learning-Resources/README.md

 # 🤖 AI and Robotics Lab (Unilag) Resource Hub

 Welcome to the official resource center of the AI and Robotics Lab!
-This repository curates high-quality resources for students, researchers, and enthusiasts interested in:
+This repository curates high-quality free resources for students, researchers, and enthusiasts interested in:

 - 📊 Data Science
 - 🤖 Artificial Intelligence & Machine Learning